itsmeradiant/Csharp-alternatives/README.md

 - [practical-aspnetcore](https://github.com/dodyg/practical-aspnetcore) - Practical samples of ASP.NET Core 9 RC2, 8.0, 7.0, 6.0, 5.0, 3.1, 2.2, and 2.1,projects you can use.
 Readme contains explanations on all projects.
 - [spectre.console](https://github.com/spectreconsole/spectre.console) - A .NET library that makes it easier to create beautiful console applications.
 - [Hangfire](https://github.com/HangfireIO/Hangfire) - An easy way to perform background job processing in .NET and .NET Core applications.
 No Windows Service or separate process required
-- [Playnite](https://github.com/JosefNemec/Playnite) - Video game library manager with support for wide range of 3rd party libraries and game emulation support, providing one unified interface for your games.
 - [MahApps.Metro](https://github.com/MahApps/MahApps.Metro) - A framework that allows developers to cobble together a better UI for their own WPF applications with minimal effort.
 - [nopCommerce](https://github.com/nopSolutions/nopCommerce) - ASP.NET Core eCommerce software. nopCommerce is a free and open-source shopping cart.
 - [PDFPatcher](https://github.com/wmjordan/PDFPatcher) - PDF补丁丁——PDF工具箱，可以编辑书签、剪裁旋转页面、解除限制、提取或合并文档，探查文档结构，提取图片、转成图片等等